-Staff who follow the procedures outlined in this policy and who undertake tasks detailed in the RMP Medical Malpractice Treatment Table are covered under WSCC insurance policies.
-The medical audit is available to view on West Sussex Services for Schools under 'guide to insurance for schools'.
+Staff who follow the procedures outlined in this policy and who undertake tasks detailed as 'cover available ' in the RMP Medical Malpractice Treatment Table will be insured under the WSCC Public Liability insurance policy.
+The Treatment Table is available to view on West Sussex Services for Schools under other documents in the Insurance, Resources section.